 Thank you to Dave Ramsey for providing me with products to facilitate my blog review.
 All opinions are 100% my own.

 Have you ever heard of Dave Ramsey?
 If not, let me give you a quick introduction.
 Dave Ramsey is a money-management expert.
 By the age of 26, Dave had established a $4 million real estate portfolio, only to lose it by age 30.
 Using the lessons he learned, Dave rebuilt his financial life.
 Now he is sharing what he learned with others.
-With Dave’s tips and tricks, you can learn how to get out of debt, take control of your finances, and find financial peace.
+With Dave’s tips and a little help with cabot financial, you can learn how to get out of debt, take control of your finances, and find financial peace.

 I had heard about Dave Ramsey years ago.
 At that time, I didn’t pay to much attention to what was being said because I wasn’t in debt.
 Little did I know, Dave didn’t just teach about getting out of debt.
 Now I realize that in addition to showing you how to get out of debt, he also shows you how to budget, save, build a retirement, plan for emergencies and more.

 It was funny.
 When I received an email to review Dave’s products, I had several tabs open on my browser.
 One of them happened to be the Dave Ramsey website.
 My husband and I had been researching the program the night before.
 We decided it was something we wanted to pursue.
 That day, I was going to choose a few products to start with.
 After talking with the company representative, we decided it was a good idea to start with the Total Money Makeover books, Financial Peace University set, Financial Peace Junior kit, and an Act Your Wage game.